 The Singapore club was in its early days also in the Fullerton building which was not built until 1928, well after William, but in a twist to the tale it was opened by Sir Hugh Clifford the Resident of Pahang at one time and friend of the family during that Rising and those early days.
 The Singapore club can be seen on the 1896 map next to the Post Office.
 The same Club where William had that dinner after bringing the first six bars of gold down late in 1891.
 You could stand at the front bar as it was called and look down Collyer Quay at the Godowns with Tanjong Pagar Docks in the distance.
 You can also stand pretty well close to that spot today in the Fullerton Hotel.

 Rodyk & Davidson William’s solicitors are still in Raffles Place where they were in his time but now live on the 33rd floor of a glass tower.
-I was given a very impressive looking book by them on 150 years of the Company, interestingly published by the Straits Times Press as that book Raub Gold was.
+The author given a very impressive looking book by them on 150 years of the Company, interestingly published by the Straits Times Press as that book Raub Gold was.
 The book contains some useful information on the early Company history, particularly in William’s time.
 Seems they were a thorn in the side of the Government during that time having sided with the Sultans and Chinese in some of their work and came to be known as the underdog’s lawyers.
 They were active in that role in the early days of Federation of the Malay States and in the time of the Rebellion in 1892 also.

 In another turn in the Rodyk tale Davidson, one of the founding partners, after an accident being thrown from his pony trap near Grange Road (Leonie Hill) was immediately attended to by his friend the same Dr Robertson at Balado in February 1891 and reportedly uttered a Nelsonesque; “is that you, Robertson?”(1) and promptly died.
 And, it was also in February 1891 that William arrived in Singapore after an interesting voyage down the east coast with Mr Black a Brisbane Director which was reported on in The Straits Times, so he would likely have known about this accident for Davidson was very well known.
 John Anderson the Raub director was also a friend of Davidson.